CDCgov/prime-reportstream/prime-router/docs/design/design/topic.md

 The list of receivers generated from analyzing the `Endpoint` FHIR resources are filtered down to verify that the receivers topic is associated with the universal pipeline.

-**TODO: this [check](https://github.com/CDCgov/prime-reportstream/blob/ce91d6748aae94c5ab7c4cfc27da11c6d189521c/prime-router/src/main/kotlin/fhirengine/engine/FHIRTranslator.kt#L88) is likely unnecessary and can be removed**
+**TODO [#11442](https://app.zenhub.com/workspaces/platform-6182b02547c1130010f459db/issues/gh/cdcgov/prime-reportstream/11442) this [check](https://github.com/CDCgov/prime-reportstream/blob/ce91d6748aae94c5ab7c4cfc27da11c6d189521c/prime-router/src/main/kotlin/fhirengine/engine/FHIRTranslator.kt#L88) is likely unnecessary and can be removed**

 ### Batching